enriqueseor/uvic-app/README.md

 2. Open the project in Android Studio.
 3. Choose a physical or virtual device.
 4. Build and Run the project.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Berry Game, please follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Create a pull request.

 ## License